-- The licence granted back to the transferor is a reservation for the purposes of section 70(2) of the EGDA. - The amount of the reduction in price, reduction in the debt or the payment is gross income to the transferee under section CE 1(1)(e) of the ITA. - The grant of the licence does not give rise to gross income to the transferor under section CE 1(1)(e).
+- The life estate (including a lease for life) granted by the transferor is a retention and not a reservation for the purposes of section 70(2) of the EGDA. - The retention of the life estate (including a lease for life) does not give rise to gross income to the transferor or the transferee under section CE 1(1)(e) of the ITA.